Job Title: Buyer

 - Ability to communicate orally in English language with customers, co-workers, vendors and the public in face-to-face and one-to-one settings, or using the telephone.

-- Ability to make arithmetical calculations with accuracy and speed manually and through use of a calculator.
+- Ability to make arithmetical calculations with accuracy and speed manually and through use of a communally used software and/or calculator.

 - Ability to enter data into a terminal, PC, or other keyboard device.